niharika-2212/Calculator-website/Readme.md

 - The result will be displayed in the output field.

 ## Live Demo
-You can view the website here
+You can view the website [here]{https://niharika-2212.github.io/Calculator-website/}